szabobd/wanderer/README.md

 ## Notes
 There are some errors in the game:
-- when the system renders two enemies on the same tile, they cannot be killed, and their HP will go below zero
+- when the system renders two enemies on the same tile, and the hero enters that tile, they cannot be killed, as their HP will go below zero but the hero won't be able to move
 - when the hero levels up, he will not gain any actual health, only his hp capacity grows